Time in Joint

 The distortions of the modern have created a reality that Guenon calls “monstrous.”
 A “monster,” by definition, is something that exists internally and externally out of proper proportion.
 We may think that we have traded unity for diversity, and since both have their place, we will at least have one even if we lack the other.
 Guenon disagrees, “since unity is the principle out of which all multiplicity arises.”
 So–we will be left only with a naked assertion of will whereby we seek to subsume all things into ourselves.
 This brings the flood, and a restarting of the cycle.

 As powerfully as Guenon writes, I push back in one particular.
-Guenon, influenced by his possible Perennialism, hovers perhaps a bit too far above the mountaintop.
+Guenon, influenced by his possible religious Perennialism, hovers perhaps a bit too far above the mountaintop.
 He seemingly fails to see that the reality he wants to inhabit has irregularities.
 The orbiting of the planets, like our own bodies, lack perfect symmetry.
 Parts of reality are “weird,” and we occasionally see creatures and situations that defy categories.
 Exceptions to rules exist.
 Where Guenon is right, however, is that those exceptions don’t destroy the form, but merely give it room to breathe.

 Dave